asllop/AppOS/README.md

 AppOS is a kernel designed to be embedded into an application, as if it were a static library.

-Its main fields of aplication are:
+The main fields of aplication are:

 - Internet of Things (IoT)
 - Standalone applications